-In late 1956, Morris finally discontinued the bestselling SII, replacing it with the Minor 1000.
+Late in 1956, Morris finally discontinued the bestselling SII Minor, replacing it with the Minor 1000.

 This new generation compact was not only larger than his predecessor but also had been fitted with a more powerful engine, as well as revised gearing and a remote-control gearchange.

-In keeping with the team spirit around BMC of those days, the majority of All these improvements were shared with the Austin A35 and the Austin-Healey Sprite.
+In keeping with the strong atmposphere of team spirit that was moving around BMC of those days, the majority of improvements were shared with the Austin A35 and the Austin-Healey Sprite.

 While the Minor 1000’s design was based around most of its predecessor’s bulbous shape, the basic styling was was given some fairly fundamental changes, with the most outstanding being that the SII’s almost trademark split-windscreen was replaced by a deeper and wider one-piece curved windscreen.

-A larger rear window was also new, as were the 1000’s rear wings, coming with a smaller wheel arch cut-out that more closely matched the diameter of the tire.
+A larger rear window was also a welcome new addition, as were the 1000’s rear wings, coming with a smaller wheel arch cut-out that more closely matched the diameter of the tire.

-As far as interior was concerned, the car’s layout remained substantially as before, although all the two facia storage holes were fitted while a new dished steering wheel still of sprung three spoked design, faced the driver.
+As far as the 1000's interior was concerned, the layout remained substantially as before, although all the two facia storage holes were fitted while a new dished steering wheel still of sprung three spoked design, faced the driver.

 Reaching this landmark figure also began to signal the end of the Morris 1000, although the model did continue to enjoy considerable sales.